aneeshdurg/aneeshdurg.github.io/_posts/2025/2025-01-04-slowbeing.md

 more like a collection of questions/thoughts that I hope will guide any future exploration I may attempt in this domain.

-+ Maybe the human brain isn't good at acting as a bus that move information from our perception to some action - maybe the processing capability is about understanding abstract concepts.
++ Maybe the human brain isn't good at acting as a bus that moves information from our perception to some action - maybe the processing capability is about understanding abstract concepts.
 How many bits represent the platonic ideal of something?
 The ability to absorb and synthesize information seems to be